 Proposal 1 - Election of Directors.
-Anthony W. Parker must be elected by a plurality of the votes cast by holders of our outstanding common stock and preferred stock, voting together as a single class.
-Michela A. English must be elected by a plurality of the votes cast solely by holders of our outstanding shares of preferred stock, voting as a single class.
+Terry L. Brubaker and Caren D. Merrick must be elected by a plurality of the votes cast by holders of our outstanding common stock and preferred stock, voting together as a single class.
+Walter H. Wilkinson, Jr. must be elected by a plurality of the votes cast solely by holders of our outstanding shares of preferred stock.
 Stockholders may not cumulate their votes.
 Only votes "FOR" will affect the outcome of this proposal.
-Under a plurality vote standard the two nominees that receive the highest number of votes cast will be elected regardless of whether or not they receive a majority of votes cast.
+Under a plurality vote standard the three nominees that receive the highest number of votes cast will be elected regardless of whether or not they receive a majority of votes cast.